-Accreditation from a reputable organization is one good way to check the quality of a business school.
+MBA accreditation from a reputable organization is one good way to check the quality of a business school.
 Accreditation organizations evaluate the quality standards of a business school’s teaching, faculty, services, and students, among other things.

-Along with MBAs, it also accredits Doctor of Business Administration (DBA) and Master of Business and Management (MBM) programs.
+Along with MBAs and specialist master’s courses, it also accredits Doctor of Business Administration (DBA) and Master of Business and Management (MBM) programs.
 It judges the quality of a business school’s strategy, mission, faculty, students, curriculum, and assessment.
 By AMBA standards, for example, students admitted onto an AMBA-accredited program must have at least three years of work experience.
-Three quarters of a business school’s faculty must have a Masters or Doctoral degree in a relevant discipline.
+And three quarters of a business school’s faculty must have a Masters or Doctoral degree in a relevant discipline.

 EQUIS evaluates a business school’s governance, strategy, programs, students, faculty, research and development, executive education, contribution to the community, resources and administration, internationalization, and corporate connections.